SadieKan/Who-Am-I/README.md

   - It is believed that your _"benming year"_ (year of your zodiac animal) is the unluckiest year for you, but it is also your rebirth year.

 - The Lantern Festival, celebrated on the 15th day of the first lunar month, concludes the Spring Festival (Chinese New Year).
 This festival takes place on the night of the first full moon in the lunar calendar and is dedicated to honoring the deceased.
   - The main part of this festival is the lighting and the releasing of lanterns.
-The lanterns are adorned with artworkd of traditional Chinese images and symbols.
+The lanterns are adorned with artwork of traditional Chinese images and symbols.
 The Chinese word or lantern is similar to another word meaning "new-born baby boy".
 These lanterns represent "illuminating the future and giving birth."
 They are also a way for people to pray for their family and a prosperous future.
 Women also walk under hanging lanterns in hopes of becoming pregnant and having a baby
   - Riddles are also written on the lanterns.
 People crowd around hoping to find an answer.
 If you do have an answer, you go to the lantern owner, and if you are correct, you get a small prize.
   - Lion dances are performed at this festival in order to ward off evil and pray for fortune and safety
   - It is a tradition to eat tanyuan on this day.
 They represent wholeness and unity.
 By eating them, you are expressing your best wishes for your family and their future.